 The Basilica Cathedral on the Plaza de Armas dates back to the early 17th century and is one of the city’s most important and unusual landmarks.
 Built from volcanic stone, it blends neoclassical, renaissance and gothic styles.

-For an entrance fee of 10 soles ($2.5 US dollars) you can explore the interior of the cathedral.
+For an entrance fee of 10 soles (about $3 US dollars) you can explore the interior of the cathedral.
 A museum inside displays jewels, ornaments and paintings hailing from the colonial era.

 5. Explore Santa Catalina Monastery